 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

 Further health information:

 Travel & Transportation

-The majority of intercity travel in Bolivia is by bus, with varying levels of safety and service.
-Bus accidents, at times attributed to drunk drivers or mechanical failures, have caused scores of deaths and severe injuries.
-In recent years, there have been major bus crashes on the highway between La Paz and Oruro, Cochabamba and Santa Cruz, Oruro and Cochabamba and on the Yungas road.
+- The majority of intercity travel is by minibus, with varying levels of safety and service.
+Bus accidents have caused scores of deaths and severe injuries.
 The old Yungas road is considered one of the most dangerous routes in the world.

-AVIATION SAFETY OVERSIGHT: The U.S. Federal Aviation Administration (FAA) has assessed the government of [country name]’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of [country name]’s air carrier operations.
+Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of Bolivia’s Civil Aviation Authority to be in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Bolivia’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.